What is a Hybrid Cloud?

 1. Cost

-The sheer number and pervasiveness of many popular cloud providers like AWS, Microsoft, Google and others has made it possible for almost anyone to use them at a fraction of the cost compared to an in-house IT infrastructure.
-Enterprises reap huge cost (both capital and labour) benefits by migrating part of their technology into public cloud computing while retaining integration with private systems – making Hybrid Cloud a no-brainer solution.
+The sheer number and pervasiveness of popular cloud providers, such as AWS, Microsoft, Google, and others, have made it possible for almost anyone to utilize them at a fraction of the cost compared to an in-house IT infrastructure.
+Enterprises reap huge cost (both capital and labor) benefits by migrating part of their technology into public cloud computing while retaining integration with private systems – making Hybrid Cloud a no-brainer solution.

 2. Agility